Testosterone Levels: How to Boost Naturally in Pakistan

 Pakistani food sources of zinc:

-- Red meat: Beef and mutton are the richest dietary sources (5-7 mg per 100g)
+- Red meat: Beef and mutton are the richest sources (5 to 7 mg per 100g)

-- Pumpkin seeds (kaddu ke beej): 7.5 mg per 100g an overlooked Pakistani superfood
+- Pumpkin seeds (kaddu ke beej): 7.5 mg per 100g, an overlooked local superfood

 - Chickpeas (chana): 2.5 mg per cup.
 Chana chaat, hummus, or boiled chana all count.